coding: utf-8

 # In[14]:

-#nonlinear regression function example
+#nonlinear regression function example for the same data

 from scipy.optimize import least_squares